-While all Prosecco wines are D.O.C., there’s a premium level called and D.O.C.G., the “G” for “garantita.”
+While all Prosecco wines are D.O.C., there’s a premium level called D.O.C.G., the “G” for “garantita,” guaranteed.

 That’s a guarantee, designated by the Italian government, that the wines are of especially high quality.

-Prosecco DOCG refers to two approved Prosecco wines: those from the Conegliano-Valdobbiadene area, and those form the Asolo area.
+Prosecco DOCG refers to two approved Prosecco wines: those from the Conegliano-Valdobbiadene area, and those from the Asolo area.
 Both zones are located in the Italian region of Veneto.

 As Prosecco became an enormously popular sparkling wine in the 1980s and 1990s, officials in Italy wanted to separate the traditional zones in Veneto from other areas where Prosecco was being produced (the neighboring region of Friuli, for example).
 Thus the DOCG stamp of approval was granted to Prosecco from Conegliano-Valdobbiadene in the northern Venetian province of Treviso.
 This is “the heart and soul of Prosecco,” and most of the finest wines come from this hilly area.

 A second DOCG was granted to the Prosecco of the Asolo area, also in Veneto but farther south and west.
 Known as Asolo Prosecco DOCG (or Colli Asolani Prosecco DOCG), this is an area near the Venetian Alps.
 Plantings here reach as high as 1500 feet above sea level.